robbear/elix-book/Chapter01.md

 ## What does a minimal web component look like?

+[To do: start with `customElements.define` and explain how the DOM API recognizes and instantiates a web component.]

 A do-nothing, minimal web component has these pieces:

 * A JavaScript class that extends HTMLElement